Responding to Media Inquiries

-The director of University News Service (director) and assistant Director of University News Service (assistant director) are the university’s official news media liaisons.
-The chief sports information officer is the official news media liaison regarding athletics but keeps University News Service (UNS) informed of issues with major media impact.
-The associate general counsel should be consulted when inquiries involve legal matters or matters in litigation.
-In such instances, the associate general counsel may serve as the university’s spokesperson.
-All Texas Public Information Act requests should be directed to the Office of the Associate General Counsel.
+The director of the Office of Media Relations, assistant director of the Office of Media Relations, and assistant vice president for University Advancement Communications are the university’s official news media liaisons.
+The chief Sports Information officer is the official news media liaison regarding athletics, but keeps the Office of Media Relations (OMR) informed of issues with major media impact.
+The Texas State University System (TSUS) Office of General Counsel should be consulted when inquiries involve legal matters or matters in litigation.
+In such instances, The TSUS Office of General Counsel may serve as the university’s spokesperson.
+All Texas Public Information Act requests should be directed to The TSUS Office of General Counsel.

-It is in the best interest of the university that news media representatives have confidence in the director and UNS staff.
-It is important that the UNS staff, with the full cooperation of all segments of the university, always practice policies and procedures that will gain the respect and confidence of the press.
+It is in the best interest of the university that news media representatives have confidence in the director of the OMR and OMR staff.
+It is important that OMR staff, with the full cooperation of all segments of the university, always practice policies and procedures that will gain the respect and confidence of the press.

-If a potentially newsworthy event occurs, the director will get the facts to the appropriate media as quickly as possible.
+If a potentially newsworthy event occurs, the director of the OMR will get the facts to the appropriate media as quickly as possible.

-In the event of a potentially newsworthy event, the director should assemble all pertinent facts, outline strategy for notifying media, and receive administrative approval for the notification of news media.
+In the event of a potentially newsworthy event, the director of the OMR should assemble all pertinent facts, outline strategy for notifying media, and receive administrative approval for the notification of news media.
 The university may designate one or more spokespersons for the event.

 RESPONSIBILITIES OF THE UNIVERSITY COMMUNITY

-University administrators should keep the director or assistant director fully informed, factually and promptly, about activities in their areas of responsibilities that may come to the attention of the media.
+University administrators should keep the director or assistant director of the OMR fully informed, factually and promptly, about activities in their areas of responsibilities that may come to the attention of the media.

-Employees with tips on possible news stories are encouraged to call UNS with the information.
-The UNS staff will evaluate the tip for its news value and handle media notification as warranted.
+Employees with tips on possible news stories are encouraged to contact the OMR with the information.
+The OMR staff will evaluate the tip for its news value and handle media notification as warranted.